onaio/onadata/docs/projects.rst

 - The invitation will be accepted including any other pending invitations whose emails match the invitation's email.
 - If the invitation's email matches the new user's email, the new user's will immediately be marked as verified.

-If ``id`` and ``token`` are invalid or are not provided, all pending project invitations whose email match the new user email are also accepted and shared with the user.
+If ``id`` and ``token`` are invalid or are not provided but the user registers using an email that matches a pending invitation, then that project is shared with the user.